 Just how big is a moose?
 What does poutine taste like?
 How fun is it to make snow angels?
 You can only find out in Canada.

-From European architecture, The Great Outdoors, snow sports, vibrant cities, to epic nightlife - there's just so much to do and see.
+From European architecture, the great outdoors, snow sports, and vibrant cities to epic nightlife, there's much to do and see.
 Making new friends won’t be a problem either.
-Canadians are known to be some of the friendliest and most welcoming people in the world!
-Canada is so much more than higher education, it's an adventure waiting to happen.
+Canadians are known to be among the friendliest and most welcoming people in the world!
+Canada is so much more than higher education.
+It's an adventure waiting to happen.

 Letter of Admission/Acceptance

 When you decide on a medical university in Canada that speaks the loudest to you, you need to enroll in a study program.
-If you are accepted into the program you will get a letter of acceptance which is a required document when you apply for your study permit.
+If accepted into the program, you will get a letter of acceptance, a required document when you apply for your study permit.

 Student Permit and Visa